Pope's U.S. visit a chance to mend fences with conservatives

 "What fascinates me is the degree to which he has captured the attention of Catholics and non-Catholics.
 I find myself in social meetings with non-Catholics talking about the Pope, and he's the subject of great hope," said Mark Mullaney, chairman of Voice of the Faithful, a lay Catholic organization founded in Boston in 2002 in response to the clergy sex abuse scandal.
 "He's opened doors and windows that have not been open in a long time, and encouraged discussion."

-Some 74 percent of non-Catholics in America view Francis favorably, with some 93 percent of Catholics reporting a favorable view, according to a 2014 poll by the Pew Research Center.
-Both findings were well above his 60 percent favorability rating worldwide.
+Some 74 percent of non-Catholics in America view Francis favourably, with some 93 percent of Catholics reporting a favourable view, according to a 2014 poll by the Pew Research Center.
+Both findings were well above his 60 percent favourability rating worldwide.

 Francis is also more popular with the roughly 76 million U.S. Catholics than his predecessor, Benedict XVI, according to Pew, though not so beloved as John Paul II, who held the papacy for more than a quarter-century until his death in 2005.
 He was elevated to sainthood in 2014.